kipcole9/money/README.md

     iex> Money.to_string Money.new("EUR", "234.467"), locale: "fr"
     {:ok, "234,47 €"}

-**Note that the output is influenced by the locale in effect.**  By default the locale used is that returned by `Cldr.get_locale/0`.
-Its default value is `:en-001`.
-Additional locales can be configured, see `Cldr`.
-The formatting options are defined in `Cldr.Number.to_string/2`.
+**Note that the output is influenced by the locale in effect.** By default the locale used is that returned by `Localize.get_locale/0`.
+Its default value is `:en`.
+Additional locales can be configured via the `localize` application configuration.
+The formatting options are defined in `Localize.Number.to_string/2`.

 ### Arithmetic Functions